 Balancing Real Life & Business - Get Your Cuppa Tea and Lets Get REAL

 I didn't know I would end up building a business by creating Culture Trekking.
+If you want to read my full, unabridged version of 'About Janiel Green', I go into all the details of how this started there.
 I have been traveling since I was 14 with my Dad.
 He does special events for gigs like Orange Bowl Half Time, Sugar Bowl, All-Stars, Final Four (all sports related stuff).
 He is creative and taught me how to be creative when he would paint pictures of prancing gorillas, evil sorceress' when trying to learn to play the piano or take a shape of a cloud we were viewing on the trampoline and create a story from it.

 Naturally this creativity and love for travel combined and frankly I was just tired of people asking me 'what to do when in ______' or 'Is _______ safe?', or 'Where should I go for my _________'.
 So I created a website, somehow ended up in several different website workshops (I didn't even know how to upload a photo into Wordpress) - found Nomadic Matt's Superstar Blogging Course and now I am truly building my own empire and Culture Trekking Community.